Fundamental Elements of an Outstanding Concertmaster

 I can only speak for what works for me most of the time:

-”- Apart of being an excellent violinist and musician, I feel you need a natural authority and also a very healthy sense of self esteem.
+Apart from being an excellent violinist and musician, I feel you need a natural authority and also a very healthy sense of self esteem.

-A leader has to be a respected by the whole orchestra, both as an excellent instrumentalist but also as a musical leader.
+A leader has to be respected by the whole orchestra, both as an excellent instrumentalist and as a musical leader.

-He or she should be a link between the conductor and the orchestra … and thus helping to find the solutions to improve the overall performance.
+He or she should be a link between the conductor and the orchestra... thus helping to find the solutions to improve the overall performance.